juniorsundarCasual/TGT/vault/volume-3.chapter-212.md

 id: slsfmqfil1gh2fx3l0njovw
 title: Chapter 212 - Second Perfected Resonance
 desc: ''
-updated: 1658426964267
+updated: 1660558686545
 created: 1658426764304
 ---

 Krish immediately honed his senses and observed the cultivation of his Disciple.
 His mien warped into a concerned frown as the significance of Marie's transformation dawned upon him.
-Needless to say, in his thousand years, and in the records left behind by his ancestors, he was yet to observe a person undergoing a second perfected resonance... successfully.
-THAT was the key word which brought an endless barrage of anxiety.
+Needless to say, in his thousand years, and the records left behind by his ancestors, he was yet to observe a person undergoing a second perfected resonance... successfully.
+THAT was the keyword which brought an endless barrage of anxiety.

-Perfected resonance is a sign that a cultivator's practised cultivation method resonates with their will - in other words it is deemed compatible with them.
+Perfected resonance is a sign that a cultivator's practised cultivation method resonates with their will - in other words, it is deemed compatible with them.
 A single cultivator may have multiple resonating cultivation methods, but they usually opt for one to take to the end of their journey.
-Once they achieve perfected resonance with one cultivation method, it is akin to pouring hardening stone mixture and structural supporst and letting things cure.
-The only thing possible now is to build upon these supports and creating an intricate and vast, metaphorical house.
+Once they achieve perfected resonance with one cultivation method, it is akin to pouring a hardening stone mixture over structural supports and letting things cure.
+The only thing possible now is to build upon these supports and create an intricate and vast, metaphorical house.
 To achieve a second perfected resonance should be impossible, on paper.

 There have been cases where a mage underwent a successive perfected resonance after practising another cultivation method that resonated with them previously.
 The mage hoped to amplify their initial advantage by possibly dual-classing - an intuitive decision.
-The result, as expected, was the complete shattering of their nascent core and gruesome demise due to explosion.
+The result, as expected, was the complete shattering of their nascent core and gruesome demise by explosion.
 Krish could confirm, with an unshakeable degree of certainty, that it was nigh impossible to succeed with a second perfected resonance.

 This was why his countenance grew dourer with each passing second as the minor whirlpool of mana siphoned into his Disciple.
 Using his mana sense, he observed her cultivation as best as he could without interrupting her - since interrupting a perfected resonance would cause equal harm.
 Through his observations, he noticed something unfathomable transpiring within his Disciple.
 Well, calling it unfathomable would be incorrect since he had seen it once before - with Markus.
 Essentially, Krish could see his Disciple's cultivation being handled like a piece of elastic parchment, if that even was a thing.
 Her cemented concepts were being stretched, compressed and reshaped in real-time.
 Parts were being trimmed while in other places additions were underway.
 Certain sections were cut and then stitched back in other locations.
 All in all, controlled chaos reigned within his Disicple's nascent core.